cucumber/cucumber-jvm/README.md

 ## Migration from Cuke4Duke

 ### POM

-For those of you that have run Cuke4Duke via Maven in the past, and perhaps have a bulk of feature files to migrate, here is a quick guide to getting setup.
+For those of you that have run Cuke4Duke via Maven in the past, and perhaps have a bulk of feature files to migrate, here is a quick guide to getting set up.

 The first step is getting the POM.xml in your project configured with the right artifacts.